Four-year Danish Medicinal Cannabis Programme

 The cannabis products must meet established requirements for cultivation of the plant and the manufacturing of the cannabis product.
 It is also required that the cannabis product is standardised and consistent, meaning that the manufacturer must be able to document the content of the product, so that strength and quality is the same for all packages.

-In January 2018, when the programme started, only cannabis produced for medicinal use could be imported.
+In January 2018, when the programme started, only cannabis primary products could be imported.
 From 1 July 2018, businesses were also allowed to cultivate cannabis and thus produce Cannabis Bulk and Cannabis Primary Products from Danish-grown cannabis.

 All company activities according to the programme must be authorised by the Danish Medicines Agency, i.e. cultivating cannabis, producing and distributing cannabis bulk and cannabis primary products or cannabis inter-mediate products.